JamesGGoudie/JWorks/README.md

     UserStories:        Contains the requirements that reflect each type of users described in Personas.

+    Where # denotes the sprint number.
+Sprints where no changes are made are omitted.

 ## SprintBacklog:

-    PlanAndBurndown1:   Contains the plan of distribution of tasks as well as the burndown chart.
+    PlanAndBurndown#:   Contains the plan of distribution of tasks as well as the burndown chart.

-    SprintBacklog1:     Contains information on how user stories were divided into tasks.
+    SprintBacklog#:     Contains information on how user stories were divided into tasks.

+    Where # denotes the sprint number.

 ## JAR_Files: